Ōtomo-Nata Jezebel

 Ōtomo-Nata Jezebel or Lady Nata (奈多夫人, d.
-March 23, 1587) was a Japanese noble woman from the Sengoku period.
+March 23, 1587) was a Japanese noblewoman from the Sengoku period.
 Daughter of Nata Akimoto, she was a high priestess of Usa Jingū.
 She was the first wife of Christian daimyo Ōtomo Sōrin.
-She actively resisted against the Jesuit mission in Japan and the spread of Christianity in Kyushu.
+She actively resisted the Jesuit mission in Japan and the spread of Christianity in Kyushu.

-Her religious and political influence was so great that, in fact, Lady Nata was the principal leader of the anti-Christian force in Bungo province during the rule of Ōtomo Sōrin.
+Her religious and political influence was so great that she was the principal leader of the anti-Christian force in Bungo province during the rule of Ōtomo Sōrin.

 Life

 Lady Nata married Ōtomo Sōrin around 1545, when he was around 15 years old.
 She was the mother of Ōtomo Yoshimune who succeeded Sōrin as head of the Ōtomo clan; their second son Ōtomo Chikaie, third son Ōtomo Chikamori the last two were adopted by Tawara Chikakata.
 She had a daughter who was engaged for a time to Chikakata's adopted son Tawara Chikatsura.
 Despite her husband's kind treatment of the Jesuits, she remained affiliated with her parents' Hachiman Shrine, and associated regularly with shrine maidens, Yamabushi and Bhikkhunī.

 She has been described by resistant Buddhists as "the defender and martyr of the traditional religions that had given Bungo its coherence and peace until the Jesuits arrived."